 Its allocations illustrate that even 40-somethings should be mostly in stocks.

-Note: This article is part of Morningstar's 2018 Portfolio Tuneup Week.
-An earlier version of this article appeared on Jan.
-27, 2017.
+Note: This article is part of Morningstar's Guide to Saving for Retirement.
+An earlier version of this article appeared on July 29, 2016.

 How different should your portfolio look when you're in your 40s versus how it was positioned when you were just starting out?

 Not all that different, it turns out.